Beet Sugar –

 Concentrated sugar solutions with a dry substance content of more than 67% prevent the growth of most microorganisms.
 This is crucial, for example, in the production of jams, sauces or pastries.

 Bearing in mind the vast quantities of food wasted, preserving fruit and vegetables can help to avoid food waste.
-For this purpose, even overripe fruit can be utilised, even combined with vegetables.
+For this purpose, even overripe fruit can be used, even combined with vegetables.
 By giving fruits and vegetables a second chance, sugar helps to prevent food waste in a sustainable way.

-Sucrose-based excipients are also a preferred ingredient in pharmaceutical products due to their numerous properties, especially their purity and suitability for many common applications such as galenic liquids, compressed tablets, granules, powders, lozenges, coatings and even pharmaceutical chewing gums.
+Sucrose-based excipients are also a preferred ingredient in pharmaceutical products due to their numerous properties, especially their purity and suitability for many common applications such as galenic liquids, compressed tablets, granules, powders, lozenges, coatings, and even pharmaceutical chewing gums.

-They can perform various functions such as acting as a filler, binder, coating material, anti-adherent (reducing stickiness) or also as one of the key functions of sucrose: taste-masking unpleasant flavours of active substances and making pharmaceutical products more palatable.
+But one of the key properties of sucrose: is taste-masking unpleasant flavours of active substances and making pharmaceutical products more palatable.

-They have outstanding technical features such as good processability, high solubility, product stability, fullness, texture, preservation or shelf life extension and are preferred as a carrier for good flowability.
+They have outstanding technical features such as good processability, high solubility, product stability, fullness, texture, preservation, or shelf life extension and are preferred as a carrier for good flowability.

-Sugar or dilute sugar solutions are often used as a substrate for microbiological processes.
+Because of its functional properties, sugar or dilute sugar solutions are often used as a substrate for microbiological processes.
 In baking, for example, sugar may be needed to activate yeast and make the dough rise.
 In the brewing industry, it serves as a substrate for alcoholic fermentation.

 Properties of Sugar